NoroffFEU/AnnaAaBrekke-FED1-PE1/README.md

 Account Register Page (/account/register.html):

 - Register form for creating a new account with name, email, and password.
-(Registration system for future team members to create accounts and post content.)
+(Registration system for future team members to create accounts and post content.) ✅

 For the user (public visitor), there's no need for them to log in.
-They will simply access the public endpoints, such as fetching posts, without authentication.✅
+They will simply access the public endpoints, such as fetching posts, without authentication.
 For the owner (manager of the blog), they need to log in to access certain features like creating or managing posts.
 After logging in, they will receive an access token that they can use to authenticate their requests to protected endpoints, such as creating or updating posts.